areebabano/Career_Mentor_Agent/README.md

 "What jobs are there in cybersecurity?" → 💼 JobAgent

-🧩 SkillAgent uses roadmap tool to fetch learning steps dynamically.
+🧩 SkillAgent uses roadmap tool to fetch learning path

-💬 Response is returned to the user in real-time.
+💬 Response is shown in real-time via Chainlit UI

 💬 Example Conversation
-pgsql
+plaintext
 Copy
 Edit
 👤 User: I want to explore a career in data science.